 Review Process

-For the first year of the program, the committee will serve as reviewers.
-In each subsequent year, previously selected ASHE Fellows will be asked to serve as reviewers.
-Each application will be reviewed by at least three reviewers.
+Each application will be reviewed by at least three Fellows.
 The review is not a masked process, however, each nomination and nominee should be kept confidential by reviewers and the committee.
 Once reviews are complete, the Fellows Committee will develop a slate of recommendations.
-The slate of Fellows shall consider the representation of the diversity of ASHE membership and the field of higher education.
+The slate of Fellows shall consider the reviewer feedback as well as the representation of the diversity of ASHE membership and the field of higher education.
 The committee shall provide the slate and a report on the selection process for review and voting by the Executive Committee.

 Fellows Timeline